itsallcode/openfasttrace-demo/README.md

 # OpenFastTrace - Demo
-This repository contains a "screenplay" an command scripts for a live demonstration of OpenFastTrace
+This repository contains a "screenplay" and command scripts for a live demonstration of OpenFastTrace

 This repository does not contain OpenFastTrace.
 Check https://github.com/itsallcode/openfasttrace for the main project.